-Point G to Y: Connect product water from 5th-stage filter to tank - Yellow tubing.
+Point G to Y: Connect product water from $5^{th}$ -stage filter to tank - Yellow tubing.
 This tubing is a 2-way line, Product water enters and leaves the tank via this line.

-Point H to Z: Connect product water from 5th-stage output to RO faucet - Clear tubing.
+Point H to Z: Connect product water from 5th-stage output to dispensing faucet - Clear tubing.

-Drain line to W: Connect drain water from 4th-stage membrane to drain outlet - Black tubing.
+Pump "Brine Out" to W: Connect waste water from Pump's "Brine Out" port to the drain outlet - Black tubing.